-- identifying efficient routes to reduce distances travelled - optimizing flows to minimise travel - space-efficient packaging to deliver the same volume of product in less space - promotion and use of modes of transport with a lower environmental impact - monitoring the evolution and future uptake of Sustainable Aviation Fuel by major transport carriers
+- engineering of optimised routes to reduce the distances travelled; - streamlining transport frequencies in the flows entering the production hubs, to minimise travel and optimise flows; - promotion of the use of means of transport with lower environmental impact though the definition of Sustainability Minimum Requirements; - space-efficient packaging to deliver the same volume of product in less space; - use of packaging with a lower environmental footprint than conventional packaging; - monitoring the evolution and future uptake of Sustainable Aviation Fuel by major transport carriers.

 In recent years, Moncler has modified the packaging used to transport finished products, resulting in a significant reduction in volumes handled and, thus, in the need for vehicles and, consequently, the environmental impacts generated in terms of GHG emissions.
+The Group also promotes a shared culture with its logistics partners to promote the adoption of more sustainable modes of transport.
+To support this commitment, it has progressively introduced Sustainability Minimum Requirements (SMRs) into logistics service supply contracts aimed at mitigating and preventing CO2 emissions.